CraigDermody/CraigDermody.github.io/articles.md

 ---

 <p>
-  I build data tools and dashboards that help governments make better decisions.
-Topics include data product development, designing for public-sector users, and practical civic tech project ideas.
+  I use data and technology to improve public services and decision-making.
+I write about data products, digital services, and improving government.
+I also write as a convenient excuse to post photos of my very cute baby.
 If something here resonates, <a href="{{ '/contact/?reason=networking' | relative_url }}">let’s connect</a>.
 </p>

 <div id="search-container" class="articles-search-container"></div>